Anteru/liara/docs/source/configuration.rst

   .. note::

     The ``fs`` cache is a good default for most users.
 If creating files is expensive, ``db`` will perform better as it stores all data in a single file.
-Both ``fs`` and ``db`` caches are single-user only and don't remove old entries -- if the cache grows too big, you'll want to delete the cache directory.
+Both ``fs`` and ``db`` caches are single-user only and don't remove old entries -- if the cache grows too big, you'll want to delete the cache directory or clear it using ``liara cache clear``.

     ``redis`` is useful if you have an existing instance already, want to benefit from automatic cache clearing, or have multiple concurrent instances of Liara (for example, an automated build server in addition to a local client.)